ruffrey/homesec/README.md

 	npm install
 	grunt

 Look in the build folder and you'll have apps for mac, windows, and linux.
+Run this app as a daemon or service.

+The settings will be saved when you open and close it.

+### Coming Soon

+Remote monitoring - log into a website and see your video feeds.